 As a public official, I have been fiscally responsible.
 When I was Mayor, Campbell put money back in its reserves for the first time in years.
 Even during the recession, we managed to erase a structural budget deficit without laying off any employees.
 In Campbell, we were the first in the County to come to a negotiated agreement with our police officers for a sensible two-tier solution to pension reform.
 While I was Mayor, we hired more police officers in Campbell and still kept the budget balanced.
 We have invested in parks and public art to help make Campbell the place people love to work live and play.
 I have worked to make the environment better, libraries more accessible, our first responders more respected and better prepared.

-As County Supervisor, I want to continue that work.
-I will make sure that government and the private sector never forget our fellow residents who are poor, homeless, hungry or marginalized in any way.
+As an advocate for our community, I will make sure that government and the private sector never forget our fellow residents who are poor, homeless, hungry or marginalized in any way.

 And especially in these times, I will fight hard every day to protect our democratic ideals, including the rights of women, immigrants, all religious and ethnic groups, and members of the LGBTQ community.